nextuav/docs/docs/next-cc/troubleshooting.md

 * Check the connection of the tamper module and the NextCC.

-* Replace the battery of the tamper module.
+* Check the cell voltage of the tamper module.
+Replace the cell if its below **2.5V**.